Account settings and security

 Learn how to manage users and roles in Phare, invite team members, and control project access.

-Phare makes team collaboration easy by letting you invite as many team members as you need to your organization.
+Phare makes collaboration easy by letting you invite as many team members as you need to your organization.
 Keep things organized by managing access with roles and project scopes, so everyone gets exactly what they need, no more and no less.

 ## Roles